zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Formats a given time value according to a format string.

-   :fmt: The format string.
+   :param fmt: The format string.
 See ``man strftime`` for the syntax.

-   :d: The time value.
+   :param d: The time value.

    :returns: The time *d* formatted according to *fmt*.